unimib-datAI/dfaas/README.md

 ```shell
 ./utils/deploy-functions-to-nodes.sh 3 "dfaas-node-" "-1"
 ```

+Alternatively you can exploit the deployment functionalities of the [operator](operator).

 ### Invoke a function
 Each node exposes port `808x:80` (e.g., `node-1` exposed port is `8081:80`), where port `80` is the HAProxy port.